MicrosoftDocs/azure-docs/articles/architecture-overview.md

 ## Drawing symbol and icon sets
 [View the Visio and symbols training video](http://aka.ms/CnESymbolsVideo) and then [download the Cloud and Enterprise Symbol set](http://aka.ms/CnESymbols) to help create technical materials that describe Azure, Windows Server, SQL Server and more.
+You can use the symbols in following whether free or for profit.
+- architecture diagrams
+- training materials
+- presentations
+- datasheets
+- infographics
+- whitepapers
-You can use the symbols in architecture diagrams, training materials, presentations, datasheets, infographics, whitepapers, and even third party books if the book trains people to use Microsoft products.
-However, they are not meant for use in user interfaces.
+- third-party books, if the book trains people to use Microsoft products.

+The symbols are not meant for using in user interfaces, but you can request permission using the following email address.
+Generally all but the third-party and Microsoft Office product symbols (Word, PowerPoint, Office, etc) are okay to use.
+That is, provided that you are using them to represent the same objects in the same way as in the Azure portal.
+For example, the symbol for Azure Service Bus should be used to represent and access only Azure Service Bus objects.

 The CnE symbols are in Visio, SVG, and PNG format.
-Additional instructions on how to use easily use the symbols in PowerPoint are included in the set.
+Additional instructions on how to easily use the symbols in PowerPoint are included in the set.
 The symbol set ships quarterly and is updated as new services are released.

 Additional symbols for Microsoft Office and related technologies are available in the [Microsoft Office Visio stencil](http://www.microsoft.com/en-us/download/details.aspx?id=35772), though they are not optimized for architectural diagrams like the CnE set is.